 Things to do in Amsterdam Zuid

-Oud Zuid is home to the world-renowned Rijksmuseum, the Van Gogh Museum, Stedelijk Museum and Moco Museum in the aptly named Museumplein: a grassy public square bustling with visitors taking photographs at the iconic ‘I amsterdam’ letters.
+Oud Zuid is home to the world-renowned Rijksmuseum, the Van Gogh Museum, Stedelijk Museum and Moco Museum in the aptly named Museumplein: a grassy public square bustling with visitors taking photographs.
 Adjacent to the museums is the Royal Concertgebouw, a prestigious classical music venue that also invites the public to attend free lunchtime concerts every Wednesday.
 The nearby Vondelpark is an inner-city oasis of gardens and greenery that locals enjoy walking and cycling through.
 Several cafés are hidden throughout the park, and in the summertime, free outdoor performances take place at the Open Air Theatre.

 Both Oud Zuid and De Pijp are ideal locations for shopping.
 While Oud Zuid’s P.C.
 Hooftstraat is dedicated to premium designer brands, De Pijp is known for its independent boutiques, concept stores and the Albert Cuyp market, where you’ll find stall upon stall of local produce, flowers, clothing and collectables.
 Just around the corner is the Heineken Experience, housed in the historic brewery.
 Take a tour, learn about the brewing process and taste the varieties.